EvilFreelancer/rugpt-api/README.md

 # ruGPT-3 in Docker

-Small API project based on Flesk for making requests to RuGPT-3 neural network.
+Small API project based on Flask for making requests to RuGPT-3 neural network.

 ## How to install